tetloose/tetloose-fractal/README.md

-# Tetloose Fractal
+# Default

-Tetloose Fractal is a custom [fractal.build](https://fractal.build/) component library.
+This is a custom [fractal.build](https://fractal.build/) component library.

 ## Recommended VSCode Extensions